Customer Service Manager Resume Examples and Templates for 2023

 Profile

-A results-oriented Customer Service Manager with eight years of experience building and leading diverse customer care teams for healthcare organizations.
+A results-oriented customer service manager with eight years of experience building and leading diverse customer care teams for health care organizations.
 A proven track record of implementing innovative training programs to enhance the customer experience.

 Professional Experience